ChameleonCloud/docs/source/technical/shares.rst

 We do not charge SUs for the storage spaces of your shares.
 However, we do limit the total size and the number of shares you can create within your project.
 The maximum number of shares is 10 and the maximum size allowed for all shares in a project is 2000 GiB.
-If you need to increase the default quota, please submit a ticket via the `Help Desk <https://chameleoncloud.org/user/help/>`_.
+If you need to increase the default quota, submit a ticket via the |Help Desk|.

 Managing Shares using GUI
 ================================